networkop/networkop.github.io/source/_posts/2016-01-06-rest-basic-operations.markdown

 {% img centre /images/rest-oop-design.png REST SDK UML Diagram %}

 Here I've used inheritance to *extend* RestServer functionality to make a UnlServer.
 This makes sense because UnlServer object will re-use a lot of the methods from the RestServer.
-I could have combined them all in one object but I've decided to split the vendor-agnostic bit into a separate component to allow it to be re-used by other RESTful clients.
+I could have combined them in a single object but I've decided to split the application-agnostic bit into a separate component to allow it to be re-used by other RESTful clients in the future.

 The other objects are aggregated and interact through code composition, where Lab holds a pointer to the UnlServer where it was created, Nodes and Nets point to the Lab in which they live.
 Composition creates loose coupling between objects, while still allowing method delegation and code re-use.